 There are many different ryu-ha or schools.
 Among the most practiced are: the Muso Shinden Ryu, the Muso Jikiden Eishin Ryu, the Tamiya Ryu, the Hoki Ryu, etc. A lifetime of study would not permit mastering of all these styles.

-Therefore it may be beneficial for students of the sword arts to learn the essentials of each school in synthesized forms and thus understand the basic techniques1 especially the art of drawing the sword.
+Therefore it may be beneficial for students of the sword arts to learn the essentials of each school in synthesized forms and thus understand the basic techniques, especially the art of drawing the sword.
 In 1968 and 1977 two special commissions composed by eleven masters associated with the Zen Nihon Kendo Renmei (All Japan Kendo Federation) combined the basic techniques of the various Ryu-ha into seven, later ten, and nowadays twelve forms.
-Suitable for beginning students, these twelve kata contain ninety percent of the fundamentals of IAI are not confined to these forms alone.
-However the inmost meaning becomes clear only through intensive training within the old Ryu-ha, where the true spirit of the art is fully manifested.
+These twelve kata contain the fundamental essence of IAI.
+Additional insight will be gained through intensive training within the old Ryu-ha, where the spirit of the art is manifested.